 IBS should not cause blood in the stools, fever, or symptoms that wake you up at night.
 If you have symptoms like these, or vomiting, dizziness or fainting, you should see your doctor.

 Irritable bowel syndrome can cause considerable discomfort and distress, but is not life-threatening.
-Many people worry about cancer, but there is no link between IBS and bowel cancer.
+Many people worry about cancer, but there is no link between IBS and bowel cancer or other serious conditions.
 See your doctor if you are concerned.